ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Laboratory tests

-• negative results may be related to the presence of a new NOTCH3 mutation
+• negative results may be attributed to the presence of a novel NOTCH3 mutation

 • skin biopsy (systemic arteriolopathy) – it is necessary to obtain subcutaneous tissue with blood vessels; the sample should be fixed in glutaraldehyde